hashicorp/terraform/website/source/docs/providers/aws/r/vpn_gateway.html.markdown

 The following arguments are supported:

 * `vpc_id` - (Required) The VPC ID to create in.
-* `type` - (Optional) The type of VPN connection this virtual private gateway supports.
 * `availability_zone` - (Optional) The Availability Zone for the virtual private gateway.
 * `tags` - (Optional) A mapping of tags to assign to the resource.